callumrollo/data-driven-web-apps-with-flask/notes.md

 sb-admin good for a dashboard
 simple-sidebar is nice
 also has a site for paid ones here.
 Cost around 20-30 dollars

+## CH07 Site design

+front page big text known as "hero section" using more tab complete functionality in the one

+### stats-slice
+Can access CSS subparts with a space e.g. .maincontent h1 for h1 headers in maincontent if it is a div in a div preface the term with a . e.g. main .main-item

+### Nav bar header
+bootstrap nav is very finicky and non-obvious just copy an example from the botstrap website!
+Fancy stuff in navbar makes it collapse and expand.
+Soem stuff added to make this work.
+Has an icon some more CSS at the end to make the expanding nav bar work

+### footer
+use an html footer tag for this make your footer background color the body background, then make main background white, this way get no black space under the header